Truth and Reconciliation Commission (Germany): East Germany

 East Germany was a communist state under Soviet influence.
 The GDR claimed full employment.
 As Sue Lawson writes, "even the lowest earners could manage a reasonable, if modest, standard of living.
 Poverty, homelessness and dependence on benefits hardly existed."
 East Germans did not worry about finding a job: "In the old GDR you were never unemployed."

-There was demographic issue because of the low birth rate which caused employment issues, and for that reason the GDR decided to create laws that would help parents to have children and to work at the same time.
-There were advantages for people who married before age thirty.
+There was a demographic issue because of the low birth rate which caused employment issues, and for that reason the GDR decided to create laws that would help parents to have children and to work at the same time.
+There were advantages for people who married before age 30.
 They had access to interest-free loans, and the repayment of the loan would diminish every time they had a child.
 This led to an increase in childbirth and overall population.
 The status of women was valued in East Germany.
 Almost all women able to work could have a job at the same time as having children, though this did mean more work for many women in both employment and child care.

 In time, demands in the GDR for freedom of expression, travel and assembly rose.
 As East Germans started to see other Eastern European communist countries throwing off Soviet control, citizens started to protest and in 1989, the peaceful revolution started.
 In August 1989, many East Germans tried to leave the GDR for West Germany.
 In September 1989, many went to Hungary because it had opened its doors to Austria, and from Austria, they could reach West Germany.
 Weekly demonstrations began to take place: every Monday, people would protest in the street and ask for freedom under the slogan Wir sind das Volk, "we are the people".
 In October, Erich Honecker, the leader of East Germany, had no choice but to resign.
 On 9 November, cabinet member Günter Schabowski announced the "immediate freedom of travel for East German citizens".
 All these protests and demonstrations led to the unification of both Germanies on 3 October 1990.